Table of Contents

 Plotly simplifies the creation of complex plots that might be challenging with other libraries.

-For example, if we want to visualize the locations of GitHub users on a map, we can obtain their latitudes and longitudes and plot them accordingly:
+For example, if we want to visualize the locations of GitHub users on a map provided with their latitudes and longitudes, we can plot the locations on a map in a single line of code:

 location_df = pd.read_csv(